perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 ```
 We see that the hot credential, we authorized above, voted yes on the proposal.
 ## Resign as delegation role
-A key that is assigned the delegation role, can unilateral resign their position in the list by creating a resign transaction.
-In the following example we will resign child 4, to verify that this public key is still in the list of the delegation role we can use
+A key that is assigned the delegation role, can unilateral resign their position in the list by creating a resignation transaction.
+In the following example, we will resign child 4, to verify that this public key is still in the list of the delegation role we can use
 ```bash
 cardano-cli query utxo --testnet-magic 42 --address $(cat coldLockScript.addr) --output-json | jq 'to_entries[] | select(.value.inlineDatum != null) | .value.inlineDatum.fields[] | .. | .bytes? | select(. == "fc6a114db76d31de585793749dcd6ad2d6c02a52ce9226820656bedd")'
 ```
-The resign transaction for this child is given by this,
+The resignation transaction for this child is given by this,
 ```bash
 cardano-cli conway transaction build --testnet-magic 42 \
  --tx-in "$(cardano-cli query utxo --address "$(cat orchestrator.addr)" --testnet-magic 42 --out-file /dev/stdout | jq -r 'keys[0]')" \